-

 steps necessary to implement those aspects of the NTEPPTF recommendations as specified

-, and asked the GNSO to provide a recommendations on
+in the Action Plan, and asked the GNSO to provide a recommendations on

 whether to structure the evolution of the generic top level namespace and, if